jameswritescode/gitlab-php/README.md

 ## GitLab PHP Wrapper

-This project is in development - feel free to contribute if you find this.

-This project uses [git-flow](https://github.com/nvie/gitflow) for development.
+This project is not maintained and not finished.

 ### Usage